Daninet/mtxt/README.md

 ### comments
 ```
 // full-line comment
-ch=1  // inline comment
 ```
-- Ignored by the parser; may appear on their own line or inline.
+- Lines beginning with `//` are ignored by the parser.

 ---